rootz491/JavaScript-basics/readme.md

     13. document.getElementById("image").src="abc.jpeg"; is to change img source of img element with Id: "image".   {attribute change}
     14. document.getElementById("demo").addEventListener("click", myFunction); is to add "onClick" event listener using given tags.
     15. Parsing HTML with regular expressions should be avoided, but pattern matching an HTML string with regular expressions is completely fine.
+    16. Using closures in this way provides benefits that are normally associated with object-oriented programming.
+In particular, data hiding and encapsulation.

 ## methods: BASICS